sourcehut-mirrors/chawan/doc/api.md

 `options.suspend` suspends the pager while the command is being executed, and `options.wait` makes it so the user must press a key before the pager is resumed.<br>
-Returns true if the command exit successfully, false otherwise.<br>
+Returns true if the command exited successfully, false otherwise.<br>
 Warning: this has a bug where the output is written to stdout even if suspend is true.
 Redirect to /dev/null in the command if this is not desired.
 (This will be fixed in the future.)</td>